 The message.
 It is utterly unique among all world religions and has the power to develop nations and bless people.
 A common and persistent lie that even many Christians believe is that the Bible teaches much the same as any other religion, and that Jesus is but one of many moral teachers.
 But as we look at the teachings of other religions and the lives of their founders, a very different picture emerges.
 While it is true that there is some overlap in what many world religions believe, each is quite unique and mutually exclusive from the others.
 Genetically speaking, humans and pigs also have a lot in common, but no one claims that Beethoven and bacon are basically the same thing.
 It’s the differences, not the similarities, which matter most.

 While not exactly a belief system, a large percentage of people are categorized as “non-religious,” comprising about 16% of the world’s population.
 This includes 2% which identify as atheist (the belief there is no god) and 14% which identify as agnostic (the belief that the question of god is unanswerable).
-Atheists are typically quite vocal and are often more zealous and evangelistic about their beliefs than religious adherents, but their numbers are actually in decline around the world.
-However, non-religious numbers are growing due to a shift away from organized religion and traditional spirituality.
+Atheists are typically quite vocal and are often more zealous and evangelistic about their beliefs than more traditionally defined religious adherents, but their numbers are actually in decline around the world.
+However, non-religious numbers are growing due to a shift away from organized or institutional religion and traditional spirituality.
 People are becoming more skeptical, more critical, and less satisfied with tradition, but are not necessarily becoming less spiritual.
 They are simply turning to less traditional sources for answers or experiences.
 In fact, more people are religious today than ever before (see Rodney Stark's The Triumph of Faith)

-We now come to Christianity, which is the largest religion in the world making up about 33% of all people.
+We now come to Christianity, which is the largest and most divergent religion in the world, making up about 33% of all people.
 This belief system is utterly unique amongst world religions in many ways.
-It is the only religion that teaches salvation by grace, not by works, and is the only religion which worships a loving God who is both infinite and personal.
+It is the only religion that teaches salvation by grace, not by works.
+It is the only religion which worships a loving God who is both infinite and personal.
 It is the only religion whose holy writings are demonstrably both historically and prophetically accurate.
 It is the only religion which affirmed, rather than contradicted, earlier revelations.
 It is also the only religion which even secular studies have shown has produced education, economic growth, justice, scientific advancement, and advantageous moral values in every society in which it has been established (see Robert Woodberry's The Missionary Roots of Liberal Democracy, Vishal Mangalwadi's The Book That Made Your World, Rodney Stark's The Victory of Reason, Thomas Cahill's How the Irish Saved Civilization, Tom Holland's Dominion, Niall Fergusson's Empire, et al).

 "I have but one candle of life to burn, and I would rather burn it out in a land filled with darkness than in a land flooded with light" - John Keith Falconer